nomoixyz/vulcan/docs/src/examples/results/example.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.13;

-import {Test, expect, StringResult, Ok} from "vulcan/test.sol";
+import {Test, expect, StringResult} from "vulcan/test.sol";
+// This import is just to demonstration, it's not meant to be imported on projects using Vulcan import {Ok} from "vulcan/_internal/Result.sol";

 contract ResultExample is Test {
     function test() external {